13 Best Fundrise Alternatives for Real Estate Investing

 However, what distinguishes Fundrise from many other platforms is that there are different account tiers.

-- Core: This level has a $5,000 minimum but provides access to different portfolio strategies; Balanced Investing, Long-Term Growth, and Supplemental Income.
+- Core: This level has a $5,000 minimum but provides access to portfolio strategies; Balanced Investing, Long-Term Growth, and Supplemental Income.

 - Advanced: This tier has a $10,000 minimum investment and opens up “Plus Plans,” which applies a portion of your portfolio to evolving sophisticated real estate investment strategies.